ivanapinto/ivanapinto.github.io/README.md

   <span>Fake Label</span>
   <input type="text">
   <p>This label is just a SPAN tag that isn't associated with the input.
-Check the accessibility tree and you will see that there is no name associated with the input. </p>
+Check the accessibility tree and you will see that there is no name associated with the input.
+The screen reader will just read "edit blank" </p>

   <h4>Good Example</h4>
   <label for="text-input">Real Label</label>
   <input type="text" id="text-input">
-  <p>This label is associated with the actual LABEL tag</p>
+  <p>This label is associated with the actual LABEL tag.
+The screen readed will read "Real label edit blank"</p>

   <h2>Button</h2>
   <h3>Examples</h3>